Need Help Applying For Social Security Disability?

 The SSA will provide a detailed explanation for the denial in their notice.
 Review this carefully with your attorney to identify areas where your application may have fallen short.
 For instance, they may have determined that your condition does not meet their severity criteria or that your documented daily activities conflict with your claimed limitations.
 These issues must be explicitly addressed in your appeal.

 At Gordon, Wolf & Carney, we are passionate about helping you secure the benefits you deserve.
-With over 100 years of combined legal experience, our team possesses deep knowledge of the law, enabling us to assist clients nationwide.
-Whether you are dealing with a complex tort, contract, or disability issue, our award-winning attorneys are here to take on your case with dedication.
-Call today for more information.
+With over 100 years of combined legal experience, our Social Security disability attorneys possess deep knowledge of the law, enabling us to assist clients nationwide.
+Whether you are only just preparing to submit your application or need help appealing a denial, our award-winning attorneys are here to take on your case with dedication.
+Contact us today to schedule a free consultation.